 As a general rule, employers in Spain cannot require a prospective employee to supply a certificate of convictions.
-However, if the employer is a Spanish public body (eg, the Bank of Spain or the Spanish Parliament) it can require an employee to supply a certificate.
-Otherwise, the certificate can be supplied only with the consent of the employee.
+However, if the employer is a Spanish public body (eg, the Bank of Spain or the Spanish Parliament), it can require an employee to supply a certificate.
+Otherwise, the certificate can be supplied only with the employee’s consent.

 Employers cannot make an up-to-date certificate of convictions a condition of being considered for a job unless:

 - the company’s activities involve regular contact with minors as the employer is required to check that the job candidate has no sexual criminal record (under Article 13.5 of the Organic Law on Minor Protection); or

 - the position has specific characteristics (eg, those of a security guard) – in this case the employee must provide the potential employer with a certificate from the public authorities evidencing the absence of any criminal record.

 Medical conditions constitute a ‘special category of data’ under the EU General Data Protection Regulation (GDPR).
 Therefore, if an employer seeks to collect data relating to the health of a potential employee, there must be a legitimate reason to do so.

 In addition, Article 4 of the Workers’ Statute prohibits discrimination and harassment on the grounds of disability both when applying for and during employment.
 Employers should not ask candidates to disclose whether they suffer from any disability or require candidates to undergo a prior medical examination, as this could violate the Workers’ Statute.
 However, there are exceptions for jobs where fitness is essential to the individual’s ability to perform the role (eg, pilots, drivers or any other profession which requires a specific level of fitness) and jobs that involve a risk of occupational diseases.

 Employers are authorised to carry out drug screening only: